kevin-44/WAX_Creator_API_Integration/README.md

 <img alt = "Read Endpoint - Response" src = "img/read_endpoint_response.png">

+As you can see in the screenshot above, the request was successfully received by the WAX Creator API and information of the previously submitted collectible was returned!

 > **Note**: An **&** separates each parameter (you may have seen this in an URL of a website).

 All successful API responses have return data within the `response` object.
 A typical response may look like this: